joshnthny89/IT-portfolio/Linux-Labs/Lab-03-Permissions/README.md

 ## Objective

-Learn how to view and modify file permissions in macOS/Linux using the terminal.
-Understand how file permissions help protect sensitive information by controlling who can read, write, and execute files.
+I show how to view and modify file permissions in macOS/Linux using the terminal.
+Show how file permissions help protect sensitive information by controlling who can read, write, and execute files.

 ## Commands Used